mikiya09/ComSci/conceptC++.md

     [ what is that ]:

         >> implicit pointer pointing to your data member in the class
-           • so that you can find where this class is store in the memory
+           • so that you can find where this class is stored in the memory
            • is the same as the "self" when you declaring classes in python

         >> in the ex). below, when you *this.x, you are accessing the value store in the data member x